Your area Not set — showing everywhere

 Partial

-The speaker provided an update on the Styrofoam densifier project and expressed excitement about upcoming training.
-He also advocated for the opening of Sperry Point Park, arguing that public lands should be open to the community and suggesting that filling in a hole is a common-sense solution to facilitate access.
+He provided an update on the Styrofoam densifier and expressed excitement about upcoming training.
+He also advocated for opening Sperry Point Park to the public, arguing that filling in the hole is a common-sense solution and that the town should honor promises regarding public land access.
 Key concern

 Board response